infiniflow/ragflow/README.md

 If your machine doesn't have *Docker* installed, please refer to [Install Docker Engine](https://docs.docker.com/engine/install/)

 ## Quick Start
-> If you want to change the basic setups, like port, password .etc., please refer to [.env](./docker/.env) before starting the system.

-> If you change anything in [.env](./docker/.env), please check [service_conf.yaml](./docker/service_conf.yaml) which is a
-> configuration of the back-end service and should be consistent with [.env](./docker/.env).

 > - In [service_conf.yaml](./docker/service_conf.yaml), configuration of *LLM* in **user_default_llm** is strongly recommended.
 > In **user_default_llm** of [service_conf.yaml](./docker/service_conf.yaml), you need to specify LLM factory and your own _API_KEY_.